microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

     It may take up to 5-6 to complete the restore.

+    **Note:** The new database may appear in SSMS in Object Explorer but may not be ready to be accessed.

 1. In SSMS, refresh Object Explore to see if the new database is listed.
 1. Open up a new query window in the context of the new database.
 Execute the following query: